LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

 ### Create Data Model

-Basically, EDP provide Swagger JSON scheme on the [APIDocs](https://apidocs.edp.thomsonreuters.com/Apps/ApiDocs) website.
-Developer can download the JSON scheme and use it as a reference to create a request and response message.
+Basically, EDP provides Swagger JSON scheme on the [APIDocs](https://apidocs.edp.thomsonreuters.com/Apps/ApiDocs) website.
+The developer can download the JSON scheme and use it as a reference to create a request and response message.
 The JSON scheme also describes the data model used by the services.
 Below screenshot is the Symbology service Swagger page.

 ![Symbology Convert JSON Scheme](/images/swaggerjsonscheme.png)

 There are two steps the example used to request data from the Symbology Conversion service.

-1. Get Access Token from EDS Authentication Service as describing in the following [Page](https://developers.thomsonreuters.com/elektron-data-platform/elektron-data-platform-apis/learning?content=38562&type=learning_material_item).
+1. Get Access Token from EDS Authentication Service as described in the following [Page](https://developers.thomsonreuters.com/elektron-data-platform/elektron-data-platform-apis/learning?content=38562&type=learning_material_item).
 2. Create JSON request body for Symbology convert method and then pass it to HttpClient class with the Access Token.
 And then send HTTP GET or Post to Symbology Conversion endpoint.

 This example uses the JSON scheme from EDS Authentication service and Symbology Conversion service to generate data model in .NET Core application.
 The example use [NSwagStudio tool](https://github.com/RSuter/NSwag/wiki/NSwagStudio) to generate CSharp Client and data models from the JSON Scheme files.

 Basically, the output from the NSwageStudio is a C# client class with a Data Models and its Enum values.
 The client classes basically provide an interface for application to request and manage the response.
 The client class uses a NewtonSoft JSON library to handle the JSON data.
 It can use the JSON library to serialize the object to JSON request and deserialize the response back to the Symbology object.
 The NSwagStudio automatically generate .NET async method for retrieving the data using Http Get or Http Post.
-Please refers to the instruction for using the NSWagStudio application from [NSWagStudio github page](https://github.com/RSuter/NSwag/wiki/NSwagStudio).
+Please refers to the instruction for using the NSWagStudio application from [NSWagStudio GitHub page](https://github.com/RSuter/NSwag/wiki/NSwagStudio).
 Note that after generating the client class from JSON scheme, you might need to refactor the codes and modify the class name and enum value yourself to match with your application design.

 #### Interface and Class for EDS Authentication

-This example use SWagger JSON scheme to generate client class for EDS Authentication.
+This example uses SWagger JSON scheme to generate client class for EDS Authentication.
-The following class and interface was generated by NSWagStudio and it has been modified to use with EDS Authentication service and Symbology Conversion service.
+The following class and interface were generated by NSWagStudio and it has been modified to use with EDS Authentication service and Symbology Conversion service.

 **IAuthorizeClient** provides TokenAsync method for retrieving Token from the server.